 The first lesson I learned when I started to record my college lectures was that no one wanted to listen to a poor recording of a lecture.
 Getting a good recording is very important.
 I experimented with a lot of recording equipment and realized that digital recorders were best suited to capturing lectures.

 What doesn’t work?
 Phones, iPads, laptops.
 These devices have a microphone that is (obviously) built for recording near-field sound – not from someone speaking 5 feet away.
 They don’t work well in a lecture setting.
 I did experiment with using a USB microphone (the Samson Go Mic is a good one) and connecting it to my laptop.
 But not all professors allowed me to take my laptop into the lecture hall.

 I recommend that you get a small, unobtrusive digital dictaphone – the best lecture recorder.
 Because it is small, it’ll save your shoulders and arms the extra weight, and will also not distract you, your classmates, or the professor.

-Another tip when you’re using a digital recorder to record your lectures.
-Direct the mic toward the front of the class and place it on a book or soft cloth to damped tapping or scribbling sounds.
+Another tip when using a digital recorder to record your lectures: direct the mic toward the front of the class and place it on a book or soft cloth to dampen tapping or scribbling sounds.
 Also keep the lecture recorder away from phone and other wireless gadgets – or you’ll record a lot of static!